Website Design & Hosting

 A CivicPlus solution specialist will help you with:

-At CivicPlus®, we’ve been supporting our over 4,000 clients in their vaccination communication efforts and are helping them optimize their response strategies.
+At CivicPlus®, we’ve been supporting our over 4,000 clients in their revenue recovery efforts and are helping them optimize their response strategies.
 Read about the over 200 CARES Act-funded projects we launched last year.
-Our local government emergency communication specialists recommend the three tactics above to ensure your citizens can find vaccine information, register for an appointment, and get protected.
+Our technology specialists recommend the three tactics above to ensure your administration is investing in future-proofed technology to sustain your future operations.
 For more guidance from your colleagues, watch this recorded roundtable discussion.

 CivicPlus®302 South 4th Street, Suite 500Manhattan, Kansas 66502888-228-2233